MuralWings/React-Native-Spelling-App/README.md

-Made with react native in expo snack
+Made with React Native in  Expo Snack

 code is not that good

-first school project